|Dr Aparna Kakkad

 It was obvious that we had to do more with less!
-Many parents were facing genuine challenges of pay-cuts and downsizing at their workplaces.
+Many parents were facing genuine challenges of pay cuts and downsizing at their workplaces.
 Children could now attend fewer sessions in the day to keep safe from tech fatigue and exhaustion.
-Teacher team had very minimal tech skills and awareness of online teaching methods.
+The teacher team had very minimal tech skills and awareness of online teaching methods.

 We chose to embark on a sharp learning curve!!!
 We knew we had to invest in getting the right devices and internet connection to reap the benefits of the online medium.
 Our tools had changed from the chalk and board to the mouse and pointers.
 We reversed our role to see what could emerge if we stood in the shoes of our students.
 Experimentation had to start off with self.
 We allowed ourselves to be vulnerable and not worry about being observed by parents, the community or the world.
 We told ourselves that we had to do our best and not shy away from this opportunity which had the potential of chiseling our practice and sharpening it.

 Integration of values in every lesson plan was a conscious shift we made to ensure that we were adding more value through each session.
-Since online time was limited, we experimented with scheduling classes as fusion of 2-3 subjects and the results were outstanding.
-For eg. our sports teacher and science teacher got together to teach Newton’s laws of Motion in a joint session.
+Since online time was limited, we experimented with scheduling classes as a fusion of 2-3 subjects and the results were outstanding.
+For eg., our sports teacher and science teacher got together to teach Newton’s Laws of Motion in a joint session.
 The children were thrilled and learnt with more enthusiasm.